 Grant Tomkinson is a research professor and member of the Alliance for Research in Exercise, Nutrition and Activity (ARENA) at the University of South Australia.

-His research interests include the physical fitness of people of all ages, and anthropometry (the measurement of body size and shape), with a particular focus on the digit ratio and 3D anthropometry.
-Using historical data on over 75 million young people from 50 countries, his research was the first to conclusively show that young people’s aerobic fitness has in fact declined worldwide since about 1975 and has plateaued (high-income countries) since 2000.
-His research has informed policy at an international level, with contributions to policy in Australia, Canada, France, and the UK, and to the International Olympic Committee’s consensus statement on Fitness and Health of Young People through Sport and Physical Activity.
+Professor Tomkinson is interested in how people’s physical fitness levels relate to their health.
+Physical fitness refers to people's ability to perform physical activity, and it is important for good health and sporting success.
+He is particularly interested in whether today’s people are fitter than their peers from the past.
+He was the first to conclusively show that kids’ aerobic performance levels have, in fact, declined worldwide since about 1975 and have plateaued since 2000.
+His research has informed policy nationally and internationally, with contributions to policy in Australia, Canada, France, and the UK, and to the International Olympic Committee’s consensus statement on Fitness and Health of Young People through Sport and Physical Activity.
 He is a Young Tall Poppy Science Award winner.

 Grant is also an Associate Editor for the Journal of Exercise Science & Fitness, an Executive Committee member of Active Healthy Kids Australia, and the Oceania Representative on the Active Healthy Kids Global Alliance's Board of Directors.